-- Cultural and service awards do not have continuing eligibility requirements, and will be automatically renewed each payment period for as long as the student remains enrolled - If the student fails a class, he or she will receive an additional grant allotment, as listed in the award amount, for the retaken class, in addition to the failed class - Students receiving the Antiguan Tuition Grant and the Montserrat Tuition Grant, or who have been awarded a grant from the Antiguan Ministry of Education, must sign a grant contract.
+- To maintain eligibility for cultural or service grants, students are required to complete courses and clerkships offered through AUACOM with a grade of Pass (the equivalent of a 2.0 GPA) or higher each semester. - If eligibility is lost, it can be regained if the student earns a Pass or higher for the next assigned grade - Students receiving the Antiguan Tuition Grant and the Montserrat Tuition Grant, or who have been awarded a grant from the Antiguan Ministry of Education, must sign a grant contract.
 Students are allowed a one-time continuation to repeat a semester, but will lose the grant for any further repeats.
 Further details are outlined in the grant contract.